RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 When should I apply?

-Most of the companies we work with at Higherin open their internships between September and March, ready to start just before the summer kicks off.
+Most of the companies we work with at Higherin open their internships between September and February, ready to start just before the summer kicks off.

-How to land an internship
+How to successfully land an internship

 • Polish your CV - Don’t worry about tons of experience; focus on showcasing your skills.
 Highlight what makes you stand out, like running a society or being a spreadsheet whizz.